 Find remote wild swimming locations, energetic hikes and waterfall canyoning in one of the most rugged and picturesque corners of the Lake District.
-Get out and about in the Langdale Pikes.
+Here’s how to explore Great Langdale & the Langdale Pikes.

 Ascend the summits on a great hike or take a nerve-testing scramble up steep rocky facades.
 Swim in a lake under towering peaks or slide down rocky waterfalls sunk in deep ravines.
 Soak up the views with a pint in a traditional hiker’s pub or take sunrise photos overlooking one of the most beautiful tarns in the Lake District.

-Here’s our pick of the best things to do in the Langdales with information on where to stay and how to get around.
+Here’s our pick of the best things to do in Great Langdale with information on where to stay and how to get around.

 IN THIS GUIDE